SwissDataScienceCenter/renkulab-docker/README.md

 Images are updated from time to time; we try to keep them reasonably current with modern python versions, cuda/torch versions and R versions.
-Typically, this involves updating our github actions to include new versions and occasionally updating the `Makefile` to modify what it builds by default.
+Typically, this involves updating our github actions to include new versions and updating the `Makefile` to modify what it builds by default.

 ## Usage